dario-domi/Diarrhoea-Treatment-in-Zambia/README.md

 The World Health Organisation (WHO) and UNICEF recommend a simple treatment, recognised as effective in reducing child mortality: the parallel administration of Oral Rehidratations Salts (ORS) and zinc tablets.

-Within sub-saharan Africa, the recommended treatment is administered is less than 1 in 5 diarrhoea cases among children under five years of age.
-Underlying reasons include unawareness of the recommended treatment among health personnel, who may often dispense just ORS or zinc, even if both elements are in stock.
+Within sub-saharan Africa, the recommended treatment is administered is less than 20% of cases among children under five years of age.
+Underlying reasons include unawareness of the recommended treatment among dispensing health personnel, who may often dispense just ORS or zinc, even if both elements are in stock.

 In Zambia, the charity ColaLife has designed and introduced, in cooperation with the Zambian government, a _single_ pack containing both ORS and zinc: the ***ORS & zinc co-pack***.[^1]
 The charity has also gathered data on the treatments dispensed by different health facilities to treat children diarrhoea, both *before* (Oct 2016) and *after* (Oct 2017) the co-pack introduction.
 In both cases, only facilities where ORS and zinc were also separately available for dispensing were considered.